ThatQuiz Test Library Take this test now

 • 28.
 In what way do people often express their joy during Carnival?

-A) Working and resting
+A) Silence and meditation

 C) Reading and studying